geom3trik/tuix-book/src/quick_start/updating.md

 So how does this work?
 1. Building the `Model` created a `Store`, which itself is a widget which contains the application data as well as a list of observer widgets (using entity ids).
-2. The `bind` method sends an event to the store which registers the widget as an oberver.
+2. The `bind` method sends an event to the store which registers the widget as an observer.
 3. Pressing a button sends an event up the tree to the store, which then mutates the data in response.
 4. The store then calls the `on_update` method of all bound widgets, passing the new updated value.

 And we're done!

-When we build and run our app now we get the same behaviour as before but our counter widget is now re-usable!
+When we build and run our app now we get the same behavior as before but our counter widget is now re-usable!
 We could now add this counter widget into any application, and we just need to bind it to a piece of data, using the conversion closure to convert that data in some way to an `i32`.
 The label would then display the value.
-The only other part required is to respond to `CounterEvent` messages emited by the counter's buttons.
+The only other part required is to respond to `CounterEvent` messages emitted by the counter's buttons.

 The full code for this reactive counter can be found in the `/examples/counter_reactive.rs` file in the tuix repository and can be run with `cargo run --release --example counter_reactive`.